conda-incubator/conda-store/docusaurus-docs/community/maintenance/reviewer-guidelines.md

 - Squashing commits or cleaning up commit messages of a PR that you consider too messy is OK.
   Remember to retain the original author’s name when doing this.
 - When you want to reject a PR: if it’s very straightforward, you can close it and explain why.
-If it’s not, then it’s a good idea to first explain why you think the PR is not suitable for inclusion in Nebari and then let a second committer comment or close.
+If it’s not, then it’s a good idea first to explain why you think the PR is not suitable for inclusion in conda-store and then let a second committer comment or close.
 - Maintainers are encouraged to finalize PRs when only small changes are necessary before merging (acceptable changes are fixing code style or grammatical errors).
 If a PR becomes inactive, maintainers may make larger changes.
   Remember, a PR is a collaboration between a contributor and a reviewer/s, sometimes a direct push is the best way to finish it.